-1.5-inch solid wood bar mounted to 4 x 6 food powder-coated steel support and floor stamp for stability.
+A 1.5-inch solid wood bar mounted to a 4 x 6-foot, powder-coated steel support and floor stamp for stability.
 Measures 54 by 72 inches.
 Height adjusts from 38 to 59 inches.
 Weight limit of 125 pounds.
-Rounded corners for safety.
-Very stable.
-Rubber floor pads keep legs in place.
-Easy assembly with six knobs and four bolts.
-Does not move when in use.
+Bar is rounded and base is anti-slip.

 If your child enjoys gymnastics, having an apparatus at home so she can perfect her moves can be the best support you provide.
 A junior gymnastics bar can help her advance more quickly and with greater confidence, allowing her to enjoy more success and personal growth in the sport.
 Unless you're a coach, however, you might not know what to look for in a junior gymnastics bar.